Organization

 Inclusive language and culturally considerate visuals.

-Governance & Implementation
+Governance & implementation

 To ensure sustainability beyond the design phase, we developed a governance framework that included: